AgentMC/Sao19/Translate/En/Part4.md

 Kirito pondered briefly, then quickly put a knife and a fork and stood up.

 "Asuna and Fanatio, please ask commanders of the Human World Defense Army and the squadron leads.
-Do regular missions only, do not attempt to any special measures regarding this case. ── Where are those of Goblin tribe now?"
+Do regular missions only, do not attempt to any special measures regarding this case. ── Where is that Goblin now, do you know?"

 The second half of a question was addressed to the low-ranking knight who brought the message.
 The kneeling knight still retaining the appearance of the boy, replied.

-"Yeah, I heard that he is already imprisoned in the South Centoria guard office!"
+"Yes, I heard that he is already imprisoned in the South Centoria guard office!"

 "I understood, messenger, thanks for the effort!"